Pulau Penang: a Dell of a time

 They also told me that the plant was already doing some contract manufacturing for other brands, and had a plan to continue to seek ways to use its assembling skills, not to mention the space that once housed 4,000 employees.

 The rest of the day was spent not in the present/future, but in the past–the 250-or-so-year-old history of the once-British colony.
 Mr. Light helped the sultan of Perak break free of his payments to the King of Siam in the 1780s in return for the Sultan’s giving the British East India Company the rights to the island of Penang.
 Thus began the gradual British establishment of Malaysia–Malacca came during the Napoleonic wars (to keep it out of the hands of the French, the British conquered it from the Dutch; after the wars, they exchanged it for Bencoolen), and later added Singapore.
-When the East India company could not protect Pinang, it called in the British army, which established a garrison at Fort Cornwallis.
+When the East India Company could not protect Penang, it called in the British army, which established a garrison at Fort Cornwallis.

 The main visits demonstrated the Chinese impact (which still exists) on the city.
 One was the restored (for $7 million) house of the “capitan” of the Chinese community, sort of the political administrator who reported to the British (there was also a Muslim capitan and an Indian one, but the Chinese were the most numerous and the ones most responsible for the wealth of the colony).
 He married a Malay woman, and the house is now a museum to the Boba/Nonya culture that emerged.
 One thing I noticed was that in the shoe collection, there were no shoes for “bound feet.”
 Back in history, one of the Chinese emperors liked women with small feet, and thereafter, non-peasant women had their feet bones broken and bound to make “lily” feet, a practice that did not end until the 20th century, but the Malay wives had regular feet.